 Manage roles for a users

-Access will be added to all open projects, or to specific ones.
+Access can be added to All open projects.

-With the role editor you can customise your roles completely from bottom up.
-From being allowed to only see a specific dashboard to being allowed to only change and save a value in a custom attribute you have very good possibilities to decide what a user with a specific role should be allowed to perform.
+With the role editor, you can customize your roles completely from the bottom up.
+From being allowed to only see a specific dashboard to being allowed to only change and save a value in a custom attribute, you have very good possibilities to decide what a user with a specific role should be allowed to perform.

 The role type option is important because it decides available permissions to set on the role.
 Users with roles that have the: